Free Trees for Residents

 *Please note, actual distribution dates may vary based on average temperatures and weather conditions.

-How big are the trees when they ship?
+How big are the trees?

 What species are available?